Simple Teriyaki Salmon Ramen Bowl w/ Broccoli

 - Sesame seeds, for garnish

-TERIYAKI SAUCE (this will make approx. 1.5 cups)
+TERIYAKI SAUCE (Makes about 1.5 cups)

 - 1/4 cup Kikkoman soy sauce